duchoang1420/CarRental_ASP.NET-MVC/README.md

 # CarRental_ASP.NET-MVC
-The website which helps people book cars
+The website which helps people book car